-All of the controls in this module were described in the Shared features section [p.30] except for this one:
+All of the controls in VCF 2 were described in the Shared features section [p.31] except for this one:

 4.6.3.1.
 Disto

 Disto is short for "distortion".
 This adjusts the output of the Ladder filter into its VCA (the Level control).
 The harder it hits its VCA, the more distortion you'll hear.